 Spring Blooms and City Escapes

 Spring in Finland usually runs from April to June.
-It’s the season when cities come alive with blooming flowers and outdoor cafes.
+It’s the season when cities come alive with blooming flowers and outdoor cafes and an excellent time for a senior tour of Finland.
 Helsinki, Tampere, and Oulu are great places to soak in the urban vibes.

 Gardens and parks are filled with colors, perfect for a stroll or a picnic.
 Spring is also less crowded, making it a great time to explore the city and relax.